ddev/ddev/docs/content/users/topics/phpstorm.md

 - If you haven’t used Xdebug with DDEV and PhpStorm before, you’ll want to read the [step debugging instructions](../debugging-profiling/step-debugging.md).

-- For usable performance, your project should be in `/home` inside WSL2, which is on the Linux filesystem.
+- Your project absolutely must be in `/home` inside WSL2, which is on the Linux filesystem.
 Although you could keep your project on the Windows filesystem and access it in WSL2 via `/mnt/c`, the performance is even worse than native Windows.
 It does work though, but don’t do it.
 You’ll be miserable.

 ### PhpStorm Running On Windows Side and Using Docker Desktop